-Approved by the Department Head, the Director of Graduate Studies,

-(Revised for clarity October 17, 2015 and February 23, 2018)
+Approved by the Department Head, the Director of Graduate Studies, and the Chair of the Graduate Admissions Committee - November 12, 2014 (Revised for clarity October 17, 2015 and February 23, 2018)

 On occasion, a student who is in a Ph.D. program in another department on campus may request to transfer into the Department of Chemistry.
-The Department's policy on such transfers is below.[†] Please consult the Graduate College website for their current policy governing such transfers.
+The Department's policy on such transfers is below.
+Please consult the Graduate College website for their current policy governing such transfers.